SVG Files: What They Are and How to Make One

 1. Create a design to convert to a scalable vector graphic file.

 Develop a design in Illustrator that you want to convert to an SVG file.
-Make sure the imagery is smooth with distinctly indicated corners or curves to ensure a clean transition from non-SVG to SVG.
+Ensure smooth imagery with distinctly indicated corners or curves for a clean transition from non-SVG to SVG.

 2. Trace your design.

 It's a best practice to lower the number of paths to further smooth the borders of the design.
-When done, select Outline View for clarity on the design’s borders and the number of nodes present.
+When done, select Outline View to clarify the design’s borders and the number of nodes present.

 3. Convert your design into a vector image.